 - Projects are based on local community needs, but are not necessarily the agency's typical needs (instead of sorting food at a food pantry, building more shelves for storage and organization).

 "Life's most persistent and urgent question is, 'What are you doing for others?'"

 - Typically projects are manual or physical labor jobs and/or fundraising requests that allow the expansion of or improve the ability to fulfill the agency's mission.

 "An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader concerns of all humanity."

 - Once presented with the challenge, groups will meet their challenge through: brainstorming, problem solving, teamwork, and time management.

 "Faith is taking the first step even when you don't see the whole staircase."

 - Throughout the day, the life and commitment that Dr. King modeled for social action is discussed and reflected upon.

 "I have a dream that one day this nation will rise up, live out the true meaning of its creed, 'We hold these truths to be self-evident, that all men are created equal'."

-- At the end of the day, participants are challenged to pledge to complete an additional 100 hours of service in 2017 (or a number of their choosing).
+- At the end of the day, participants are challenged to pledge to complete an additional 100 hours of service in the upcoming year (or a number of their choosing).